david-hirst/MOTL/README.md

 ss_start_time = Sys.time()
 ```

 Start with some or all of the following omics matrix, all with features in rows and samples in columns.
-The columns should be in the same order for each omics, the order of the features is not important.
-However the type of id used to name the features should be consistant with the TCGA learning dataset, as outline below.
+The names of these matrices are not important.
+The set of column names should be the same for each omics, although the order is not important as they will be ordered automatically.
+The order of the features is not important, however the type of id used to name the features should be consistant with the TCGA learning dataset, as outlined below.

-expdat_mRNA: a matrix of mRNA raw counts, genes in rows, samples in columns.
+__expdat_mRNA__: a matrix of mRNA raw counts, genes in rows, samples in columns.
 Row names should be Ensemble ids WITH NO VERSION SUFFIX.

-expdat_miRNA: a matrix of miRNA raw counts, miRNAs in rows, samples in columns.
+__expdat_miRNA__: a matrix of miRNA raw counts, miRNAs in rows, samples in columns.
 Row names should be miRBase ids.

-expdat_DNAme: a matrix of DNA methylation M-values, cpgs in rows, samples in columns.
+__expdat_DNAme__: a matrix of DNA methylation M-values, cpgs in rows, samples in columns.
 Row names should be cpg probe ids from either the 450 or epic illumina array.

-expdat_SNV: a binary matrix of SNV mutation absence / presence, genes in rows, samples in columns.
+__expdat_SNV__: a binary matrix of SNV mutation absence / presence, genes in rows, samples in columns.
 Row names should be Hugo symbols.

 In the case of expdat_mRNA, a version suffix will need to be added to be consisant with the naming in the TCGA learning data factorization.
 ```
 expdat_mRNA = mRNA_addVersion(expdat = expdat_mRNA, Lrndat = Fctrzn@expectations$W$mRNA)
 ```

-Create a list of the matrices, using the following naming convention
+Create a list of the matrices, using the following naming convention for each omics.
 ```
 YTrg_list = list(
   mRNA = expdat_mRNA,